utah-cs4470-sp23/class/hw12/README.md

 Modify your `cg_int_expr` and `cg_bool_expr` functions to use immediates for constants that fit in 32 bits.
 If the constant does not fit in 32 bits, continue to use the slower load-from-constant code.
+In many languages, you can test if a value fits into 32 bits like this:

+    x & ((1 << 31) - 1) == x

+Be very careful to make sure this computation happens with 64-bit integers.

 With optimizations on, the data portion of your assembly file should not have any integer constants that fit into 32 bits.